 - Walking on the left calmly and quietly.

-- Phones/airpods silent and out of sight.
+- Phones/AirPods never used, seen or heard.

+- (Please see link to Mobile Phones and Devices Policy)

 - Wearing uniform correctly.
 Shirts tucked in, blazers and ties on.
 No coats. hoodies or sweatshirts.
 (Please see link to the Uniform Policy UNIFORM POLICY).

 - No eating/drinking outside of the designated spaces.

-- No physical contact of any kind Hands off
+- No physical contact of any kind Hands off.

-- No chewing gum
+- No chewing gum.

-- No littering
+- No littering.